perses/perses/docs/api/variable.md

   [ display: <display_spec> ]

+  # It's a value from the list to be selected by default
   # It can be a single value or a list.
   [ defaultValue: <string> | <array of string> ]

+  # Whether to append the "All" value that allows selecting all available values at once.
   [ allowAllValue: <boolean> | default = false ]

+  # Whether to allow multi-selection of values.
   [ allMultiple: <boolean> | default = false ]

   # It is a custom value that will be used if allowAllValue is true and if then `all` is selected